okanuregen/Django---Hotel-Management-System/README.md

 # Django - Hotel Management System
-* Requirement Analysis Document - System Design Document - Object Design Document are in the "Documents" Folder <br>
+* Requirement Analysis Document - System Design Document - Object Design Document are in the "Documents" Folder

 It is hotel management system which have 5 different user types: <br>
-Admin - Manager - Receptionist - Staff - Guest  (Each of the types have different functionality.) <br>
+Admin - Manager - Receptionist - Staff - Guest  (Each of the types have different functionality.)

+### There are some screenshots of the program on "Screenshots" folder.

 ### In order to download and run the project ( It is assumed that Python 3 is already installed ):
 1. Install Django and Apps: